otienosteve/python-p3-patch-delete-request-lab/README.md

 designation -> String
 ```
 Create a corresponding Pydantic class called EmployeeSchema for the model and use it to annotate your endpoints as per the required return type.

+Add validation to your employee fields as follows.
+`last_name and first_name should include at least 2 characters`
+`email should be valid`
+`Gender should be Male or Female`
+`Age should be greater than 18`
+`Salary should be between 30,000 - 200,000`

 Implement the following endpoints and the required functionality.